kailas711/Deeplearning.ai/README.md

 # Deeplearning.ai
-Short courses from DeepLearning.AI on topics on Generative AI , new tools and skills.
+Short courses from DeepLearning.AI on topics based on Generative AI , LLMs, new tools and services.